energysistem/manuals/42499-Energy_Phone_Max_4000/en/07-On_Off.md

 16a.
 Slide upwards the lock tab (following the OPEN arrow) until you hear a “click” to unlock it.
 16b.
 Lift up the tab from the bottom.
 16c.
-Place the SIM as shown in the drawing.
+Place the microSIM as shown in the drawing.
 16d.
 Lower the tab.
 16e.
 Slide down the lock tab (following the LOCK arrow) until you hear the “click” to lock it.